Our Clients – Past and Present

 Map

-Developmental Disabilities Area Boards are affiliated offices of SCDD that protect and advocate for the civil, legal and service rights of people with developmental disabilities.
-They were created by California law to carry out monitoring responsibilities that assure persons with developmental disabilities and their families have access to services they need.
+Area Boards are affiliated offices of SCDD that protect and advocate for the civil, legal and service rights of people with disabilities.
+They were created by California law to monitor responsibilities of agencies that assure persons with disabilities and their families have access to services they need.
+BRC completed an important citizen advocacy tool and website for Area Board 9 in 2011.
+Advocating with your Elected Officials has been presented at international conferences as an easy-to-use tool that opens doors for community members to express their opinions to their elected representatives.

 UCEDD logo